o-ran-sc/nonrtric/test/common/README.md

 Common functions for running two or more auto test scripts as a suite.

 `api_curl.sh` \
 A common curl based function for the agent and ecs apis.
-Also partly used for the Callback receiver api.
+Also partly used for the Callback receiver and RAPP Catalogue apis.

 `agent_api_functions.sh` \
 Contains functions for adapting towards the Policy Agent API, also via dmaap (using a message-router stub interface)